-Located near Virginia’s capital, Richmond, the City of Hopewell sits on 11 square miles at the confluence of the Appomattox and James Rivers.
+About 20 miles south of Richmond, Hopewell is home to 23,000 people on 11 square miles at the confluence of the Appomattox and James Rivers.
 The city developed into an industrial hub in the early 1900s, with many manufacturing giants, including DuPont, Allied Chemical, and WestRock, building their factories in Hopewell.

 Unfortunately, the lack of stormwater controls and eroding channels contributed to the Virginia Department of Environmental Quality listing segments of the Appomattox River and the tidal James River on its “Dirty Waters List.”
-The Virginia Department of Health has placed the Appomattox River in Hopewell on its fish consumption advisory list for 23 species of fish due to PCB contaminations, and for all fish species because of Kepone contamination (Kepone is a pesticide manufactured by Allied Chemical and illegally dumped into Hopewell rivers in the 1960s and 1970s, eventually resulting in significant fines and environmental awareness in Virginia and across the country.)
+The Virginia Department of Health has placed the Appomattox River in Hopewell on its fish consumption advisory list for 23 species of fish due to PCB contaminations, and for all fish species because of Kepone contamination (Kepone is a pesticide manufactured by Allied Chemical and illegally dumped into Hopewell rivers in the 1960s and 1970s, eventually resulting in significant fines and closure of the river to fish harvest for years.
+The incident increased environmental awareness in Virginia and across the country.)

 In 2018, the city, with the help of CBF and other project partners, completed its Riverside Park Greenway.
 This effort restored one of Hopewell’s oldest parks, connected the city marina to green space, and made progress towards the city’s Chesapeake Clean Water Blueprint goals by preventing significant amounts of pollutants and sediment from reaching local waterways.

 We are now working with the city to build on this work, restoring eroding stream channels and reestablishing floodplain wetlands.